Finale

 A nation's legal framework is inward looking: it regulates the relationships between citizens, other legal entities and the state.
 The quality of citizens topic falls within this scope.
 We may have to articulate a principle along the lines of:

-The society needs to maintain economic self-sufficiency of
+The society needs to maintain large majorities of individuals/ families who are economic self-sufficient.

 Such a principle may still require a legal innovation how to enforce it.